CRIStAL-SPEED/hackathon-09-2021/Challenge2/README.md

 Notice: You must create labels corresponding to your dataset (the number of the classes), and export annotations in YOLO format.

 ### Organize Directories
-The dataset should follow the stucture below:
+The dataset should follow the structure below:

   |----yolov5-master